Are you still open?

 Staff at all of our clinics are considered key workers and as such the clinics will remain open and treatments will continue as normal.
 We are in constant contact with our regulator the HFEA and will keep patients updated here.
 Since the first lockdown we have implemented a lot of measures and strategies to make the clinics as safe as possible for patients and staff with regards to covid risks and as such all IVF clinics across the UK are well prepared to be able to continue treatments even if further waves of covid loom.

-CRGW’s clinics are changing the way they operate for the coming months to manage the risk of coronavirus transmission.
-This is to protect patients and staff.
+CRGW’s clinics changed the way they operate as a result of the pandemic to manage the risk of coronavirus transmission to protect patients and staff.

 We are minimising physical contact between patients and staff.
 So instead of meeting face-to-face, consultations with doctors, nurses, embryologists, counsellors and other staff will be via telephone or video conferencing wherever possible.